 Many are the ways of the wicked but the Lord’s unfailing love surrounds the man who trusts in Him.

-God promises to instruct us, teach us, counsel and watch over us.
-But rather than letting God guide us step by step as He promises to do, we refuse to gain insight and understand, being so stubborn that we leave God but one option:
+God gave us the Holy Spirit and promises here to instruct us, teach us, counsel and watch over us.
+But rather than letting God guide us step by step as He promises to do, we refuse to gain insight and have no understanding, being so stubborn that we leave God but one option:

-To punish or discipline us through pain in order to keep us on the paths that He has set out for us.
+To discipline us through pain in order to keep us on the paths that He has set out for us.

 Do we choose to listen to and then obey God’s instruction, teaching and counsel?

 How many of us are “horsing around,” leading our lives as we see best, on our own counsel or those of others?
-(Prov 3:5-6) How many of us are experiencing pain, discomfort and lack of peace in our own lives because we stubbornly refuse to go the way the Lord leads?
+How many of us are experiencing discipline in the form of pain, discomfort and lack of peace in our own lives because we stubbornly refuse to go the way the Lord leads?

 Wouldn’t it just be easier to trust in His unfailing love?
 To remember that He is watching, that He is the One who: